Hemingbrough: History and overview

+Parish church

-The village has a 12th-century church, called St Mary the Virgin, which has served as a Minster to this area until the dissolution of the monasteries.
+The village has a 12th-century church dedicated to St Mary the Virgin, which served as a minster to this area until the dissolution of the monasteries.
 It has a 120 ft spire, added in the 15th century, which allows it to dominate the plain.
-Its importance lies in the woodwork and carvings in the church and it has oldest recorded misericord in the country.
+The church is Grade I listed; its importance lies in the woodwork and carvings in the church and it has oldest recorded misericord in the country.

-Governance

-An electoral ward in the same name exists.
-This ward includes Cliffe and surrounding areas with a total population taken at the 2011 Census of 4,098.